bethanyj28/go-api-starter/README.md

 ## Getting Started
 To run this api, simply run `make build && make run`, and it will launch the server with a health endpoint.

 To use this as a starter, you can either use this as a template on GitHub or copy the code to your directory.
-Replace `bethanyj28/go-api-starter` with your repo name.
+First, remove the `go.mod` and `go.sum` files.
+Next, replace every instance of `bethanyj28/go-api-starter` with your repo name.
+Finally, run `go mod init && go mod tidy`.

 ## Inspiration
 The folder layout was loosely inspired by Mat Ryer's [How I Write HTTP Services After Eight Years](https://pace.dev/blog/2018/05/09/how-I-write-http-services-after-eight-years.html).
 I really liked his thought about encapsulating handlers in functions that can perform setup and have a server struct to manage all the components of running a server.
 I took a lot of queues on layout from [golang-standards/project-layout](https://github.com/golang-standards/project-layout).
 It has a lot of great examples of real-world projects implementing those patterns, too.